vrooje/ScienceTeamGuide/Draft Guide.md

 ### Changes to the Project

-We have always considered Zooniverse websites to be experiments in their own right.
+We have always considered Zooniverse websites to be parts of the experiment.
 The way users interact with the tools they are given defines the nature of the classifications - as does the way those tools are explained and placed in context.
 For this reason it is generally not a good idea to change a project once it is live.
 Correcting text, updating team biographies and other small changes are usually fine, but any changes to the main interface could affect the results of the project and need careful consideration.

 Similarly, once a project is up and running and a community is building up around it, the Zooniverse team will shift gear into a 'steady state' and will be focussing on new upcoming projects for development.
 We will continue to provide support but after launch the science team take the lead.